iterative/dvc.org/content/docs/command-reference/queue/stop.md

 ## Description

-Stops all running task queue worker processes.
-Any queued experiment tasks which have not been run will remain in the queue (to be executed the next time that `dvc queue start` is run).
+Signals DVC to stop all workers that are running queued experiments.

-By default, DVC will wait for any experiment tasks which are currently running to complete before gracefully stopping any queue workers.
-The `--kill` option can be used to kill any currently running experiment tasks and stop the queue workers immediately.
+By default, DVC will wait for any experiments that are currently running to complete before gracefully stopping workers.
+The `--kill` option can be used to interrupt them instead and stop all workers immediately.

 <admon type="warn">

-Note that killed experiment tasks will be considered failed runs and will not be re-added to the queue for future execution.
+Note that killed experiments will be considered failed runs and will not be re-added to the queue for future execution.

 </admon>

+Any queued experiment tasks which have not been processed will remain in the queue (use `dvc queue start` again to resume processing them).

 ## Options